ADVERTISEMENT

 The 50-page review of St. Clement's School is part of our series of in-depth accounts of Canada's leading private schools.
 It provides a unique and objective perspective on the school's academics, programs, culture, and community.

-• The school is committed to academic success in partnership with emotional and social well-being.
+• There’s a commitment to academic success in partnership with emotional and social well-being.

-• Its community, across generations and grades, provides a cornerstone for the culture of the school.
+• Community, across generations and grades, provides a cornerstone for the culture of the school.

 Read our in-depth review